-87. Students attending an overseas institution as part of their courses will not generally be eligible for a Childcare Grant to cover childcare costs incurred abroad.
+38. Students attending an overseas institution as part of their courses will not generally be eligible for a Childcare Grant to cover childcare costs incurred abroad.
 The only qualifying overseas childcare providers are those approved under a Ministry of Defence accreditation scheme to approve providers who care for the children of personnel based overseas.
 Students requesting support for childcare provided abroad should be referred to their institution's Financial Contingency Fund.

-Parents' Learning Allowance (regulation 29)
+PARENTS' LEARNING ALLOWANCE (REGULATION 29)

-- 88. A Parents' Learning Allowance (PLA) of up to £1,557, subject to income assessment, is available to students with one or more dependent children regardless of the age of the children.
-It is income assessed and can be paid whether or not student parents use registered or approved childcare. - 89.
+39. A Parents' Learning Allowance (PLA) of up to £1,557, subject to income assessment, is available to students with one or more dependent children regardless of the age of the children.
+It is income assessed and can be paid whether or not student parents use registered or approved childcare.

 The PLA is intended to cover some of the additional costs incurred by students with dependent children, such as higher travel costs, and books and equipment needed for the course.
 Students do not have to be using registered or approved childcare to be eligible for the Parents' Learning Allowance.
-PLA is not treated as income when students are assessed for income-related benefits, including Housing Benefit. - 90.
+PLA is not treated as income when students are assessed for income-related benefits, including Housing Benefit.

 There is no requirement for a student to apply separately for the PLA.
-Provided they have indicated on their application that they have dependent children, there is no requirement for them to make any separate request to receive this grant (see also paragraph 946) - 91.
-Subject to an assessment of income, the PLA will be paid to: - a) Full-time students with dependent children who are assessed to receive at least £1 of Childcare Grant and/or £1 of Adult Dependants' Grant.
-Such students are entitled to receive the full amount of PLA (£1,557); - b) Full-time students with dependent children who are eligible in principle for the Adult Dependants' Grant and/or the Childcare Grant but are not entitled to receive any payments of those grants because the income of their dependants is sufficiently high to offset them.
-After applying the dependants' income (as specified in paragraph 99 below) against the Adult Dependants' Grant and the Childcare Grant, any remaining income is set against the PLA on a £ for £ basis; - c) Full-time students with dependent children who have no adult dependants and are not eligible for the Childcare Grant because they are not using registered or approved childcare.
-Dependants' income (as specified in paragraph 99 below) is set against the PLA on a £ for £ basis after applying the appropriate threshold.
+Provided they have indicated on their application that they have dependent children, there is no requirement for them to make any separate request to receive this grant.

+Subject to an assessment of income, the PLA will be paid to:

+- full-time students with dependent children who are assessed to receive at least £1 of Childcare Grant and/or £1 of Adult Dependants' Grant.
+Such students are entitled to receive the full amount of PLA (£1,557); - full-time students with dependent children who are eligible in principle for the Adult Dependants' Grant and/or the Childcare Grant but are not entitled to receive any payments of those grants because the income of their dependants is sufficiently high to offset them.
+After applying the dependants' income (as specified below) against the Adult Dependants' Grant and the Childcare Grant, any remaining income is set against the PLA on a £ for £ basis; - full-time students with dependent children who have no adult dependants and are not eligible for the Childcare Grant because they are not using registered or approved childcare.
+Dependants' income (as specified below) is set against the PLA on a £ for £ basis after applying the appropriate threshold.

-- 92. If the aggregate amount of PLA determined is between £1 and £49 then the student will be entitled to a minimum amount of PLA payable of £50 (regulation 30(10)). - 93.
+If the aggregate amount of PLA determined is between £1 and £49 then the student will be entitled to a minimum amount of PLA payable of £50 (regulation 30(10)).

 Where the eligible student has a partner who is also an eligible student and a dependent child who is wholly or mainly financially dependent on the student and their partner together, the student and the partner may each receive the amount of PLA due after the application of the dependants' grant income assessment.
 The PLA entitlement should not be divided between the eligible students.